-- U.S. Centers for Disease Control and Prevention, 2008 - U.S. Preventive Services Task Force Recommendation Statement, August 2012
+- Centers for Disease Control and Prevention, 2008 - U.S. Preventive Services Task Force Recommendation Statement, August 2012

-Each sector of the community identified in the next section plays an important role in reducing falls among older adults.
+Each sector of the community identified below plays an important role in reducing falls among older adults.
 Key actions that each group can take are outlined.
-More information is available from the organizations listed in the Falls Prevention
+More information is available from the organizations listed in the resource section.